Canada approves NHL camps, but provinces must rule on games | WTOP

 The five provinces with NHL franchises, however, must give their approval for games between Canadian teams during the regular season, which is scheduled to start Jan.
-13. The seven Canadian teams will play in a separate realigned division.
+13. The seven Canadian teams will play in a new North Division.

+Alberta became the first province to say the NHL can play games in its arenas.
+The provincial government told The Canadian Press on Thursday it approved Edmonton and Calgary following a review of protocols outlined in the league’s return-to-play plan, along with additional enhancements.

+The Manitoba government said discussions about hosting games in Winnipeg are proceeding.
+Dr. Jazz Atwal, acting deputy chief provincial public health officer, called it a “solid plan,” with only paperwork to be done.

 The Public Health Agency of Canada said the league’s plan for the preseason offers “robust measures to mitigate the risk of importation and spread of COVID-19 in Canada.”
 All provinces with NHL clubs have provided written support for the plan.